Menu

 Girl holding a blanket on the beach featuring crocheted stripes

-Alternatively, if you would like to make this blanket bigger, you just need to double (or treble or more) the length of the chain.
+Alternatively, if you would like to make this blanket bigger, you just need to double (or triple or more) the length of the chain.
 You must then do the same with the rows.
 So for example, if you have doubled the amount of the chains, you would also double the amount of the rows.

 Always find your blankets end up with wonky edges and don’t look too neat when you’re finished?
 I have an assisting video tutorial for you below where you can learn how to get that professional straight edge every time.
 There’s also a blog here full of tips and tricks on how to make sure your blankets end up with professional straight edges.